BilalNaseem1/KodeKloud/3-Docker-for-the-Absolute-Beginner/6-Docker-Engine.md

 2. REST API
 3. Docker deamon

-The docker deamon is a background process which manages docker objects such as images, containers, volumes and networks.
+The docker deamon is a background process which manages docker objects such as images/images, containers, volumes and networks.
 The docker rest api server is the api interface that programs can use to talk to the deamon and provide instructions.

 The CLI is where we write commands such as docker run.
 It uses REST API to interact with the docker deamon.